climatesultan/meta-image-tool/README.md

 Given a minimal EXIF block

-Ready to download or copy as Base64
+Available as a downloadable JPEG

+Base64 can also be copied to the clipboard

-Metadata written
+🏷️ Metadata written

 The tool intentionally writes only a small set of EXIF fields: